Patient education: Rotator cuff tendinitis and tear (Beyond the Basics)

 ●Forward flexion (using a pulley with a 1.5 to 2 lb (0.5 to 1 kg) weight attached to one handle) - Sitting with back to the door, allow the pulley to lift the involved arm upward within a pain free range of motion slowly and painlessly for 2 minutes using slow, steady movement (2 to 3 seconds to raise and 2 to 3 seconds to lower the weight).
 Motion must be kept within a pain free range.
 Discontinue the exercise if pain develops.

 Wand exercises — The goal of this exercise is to fully extend the arm at shoulder height, 90º from the body.
 You will need a long wooden rod (or broom stick).

-- Hold the end of the rod with the hand on the injured side (right in this example) as the left hand holds the rod in the middle.
+●Hold the end of the rod with the hand on the injured side (left in this example) as the opposite hand (right in this example) holds the rod in the middle (picture 1).

-- Use the left hand to guide the rod so that the right arm is extended away from the body, until the right hand is at shoulder height (or lower, if pain is felt).
-Keep the right arm straight at all times.
+●Use the right hand to guide the rod so that the left arm is extended away from the body, until the left hand is at approximately shoulder height (or lower, if pain is felt).
+Keep the left arm straight at all times.

-- Slowly lower the right arm until it is next to the body.
-Rest as needed and repeat 15 to 20 times each day.
+●Slowly lower the left arm until it is next to the body.
+Rest as needed and repeat 15 to 20 times (this is one set) each day.